ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 The token can also be non-fungible, meaning that only one instance can ever exist.

+### Concurrent state machines

+FIXME: How do we handle multiple instances of the same state machine, i.e. same validator and token, in the same transaction?

 ### Specification

 Datum: State contained.
 Acts (multiple): Possible state transitions.
 Validation rules will be specified.
 Initial: The permissible initial state and the context necessary (e.g. required UTXOs).

+When ambigious, field names will be prefixed with `new.` or `old.` to indicate whether they belong to the input or the output of the transaction.

 ## State machine certification token